hexagontk/hexagon/hexagon_core/README.md

 # Module hexagon_core

-This module holds utilities used in other libraries of the toolkit
+This module holds utilities used in other libraries of the toolkit.
+Check the packages' documentation for more details.
+You can find a quick recap of the main features in the sections below.

+### Logger

+The following code block shows the most common use cases for the [Logger] class:

+@sample hexagon_core/src/test/kotlin/com/hexagonkt/helpers/HelpersSamplesTest.kt:logger

+[Logger]: com.hexagonkt.helpers/-logger/index.md

+### Dependency injection

+### Serialization

+### Settings

 # Package com.hexagonkt.helpers

-JVM information, a logger and other useful utilities.
-This is more stuff.
+JVM information, a logger class and other useful utilities.

-Another paragraph.

 # Package com.hexagonkt.http